Our Essential Services

-You only qualify for long-term resident EC status if you have not stayed outside the Netherlands for six consecutive months or ten months in total during the mandatory five-year period.
+You only qualify for long-term resident EC status if you have not left the Netherlands for six consecutive months, or ten months in total during the mandatory five-year period.
 Also, during this period, you have to have had a non-temporary residence here.
-General permanent residence requirements differ slightly when it comes to your stay interruptions.

 Application Process for Permanent Residence in the Netherlands